 When a teacher first becomes aware of any particular struggles, the learning support team encourage and facilitate a collaborative brainstorming approach that includes parent, learner and teacher input.
 The team identify behaviours that generally fall into the categories of memory, organisation, processing and communication/social skills (MOPS).
 Inclusive strategies are trialled, monitored and regularly reviewed to support student growth.

-Read more about Nexus International School (Singapore)
+Nexus International School (Singapore)’s profile

-12. EtonHouse International School and Pre-School
+9. EtonHouse International School and Pre-School

 What dedicated facilities are provided on campus for children with different learning preferences?